-Who is requesting the change Type of change Actions The applicant is holding an unconditional offer and wishes to be considered for a different course, year of entry or point of entry.
-If you agre The applicant is holding a conditional offer with you and wishes to be considered for a different course, year of entry or point of entry.
-You should or DBD dat pplicant The applicant withdrew but now wishes to be considered again, either for the same or different course, year of entry or point of entry.
-If you wish or uncondii This should on when th change so The applicant no longer wants to be considered by you and instead wants to apply to a different provider.
-The applico of the appl If decisions Customer E their choice Substitutio circumstan then ask th at casadm substitution to the appl If they app to substitut
+Who is requesting the change Type of change Actions Applicant The applicant is holding an unconditional offer and wishes to be considered for a different course, year of entry or point of entry.
+If you agree, you can alter the course, point of entry or year of entry with an amended decision.
+You should aim to make the changes before the relevant RBD or DBD date if the applicant has no outstanding decisions.
+The applicant is holding a conditional offer with you and wishes to be considered for a different course, year of entry or point of entry.
+The applicant withdrew but now wishes to be considered again, either for the same or different course, year of entry or point of entry.
+If you wish to make an offer, you can make a conditional or unconditional offer with an amended decision.
+This should be done before the applicant's DBD date.
+Depending on when the decision is amended, the applicant's DBD date may change so they have longer to reply.
+The applicant no longer wants to be considered by you and instead wants to apply to a different provider.
+The applicant can substitute their choices within 14 calendar days of the application being submitted.
+If decisions have already been entered, they will need to call our Customer Experience Centre as it will not be possible to substitute their choice in Track.
+Substitutions outside of this time are only allowed in exceptional circumstances.
+You should withdraw the applicant who must then ask their referee to email the Customer Experience Centre at casadmin@ucas.ac.uk outlining the reasons as to why a substitution is being requested.
+The decision will be fed back to the applicant by the referee.
+If they applied to a discontinued course, the applicant will be able to substitute the course (See section 5).
+The last date a choice can be substituted is 30 June.

-4.4 After the applicant has made their replies
+4.4 After the applicant has submitted their replies